team-telnyx/openapi/README.md

-#Telnyx's OpenAPI Specification
+# Telnyx's OpenAPI Specification
 ---
-This repository contains OpenAPI specifications for Stripes API.
+This repository contains OpenAPI specifications for Telnyx's API v2.

 Files can be found in the `openapi/` directory:

 	- `spec3.{json,yaml}:` OpenAPI 3.0 spec.
-	- `spec2.{json,yaml}:` OpenAPI 2.0 spec.